OpenTermsArchive/contrib-versions/AppleITunes/Terms of Service.md

 C. YOUR SUBMISSIONS TO OUR SERVICES

 Our Services may allow you to submit materials such as comments, pictures, videos, and podcasts (including associated metadata and artwork).
 Your use of such features must comply with the Submissions Guidelines below, which may be updated from time to time.
 If you see materials that do not comply with the Submissions Guidelines, please use the Report a Concern feature.
-You hereby grant Apple a worldwide, royalty-free, perpetual, nonexclusive license to use the materials you submit within the Services and related marketing.
+You hereby grant Apple a worldwide, royalty-free, perpetual, nonexclusive license to use the materials you submit within the Services and related marketing, and Apple internal purposes.
 Apple may monitor and decide to remove or edit any submitted material.

 Submissions Guidelines: You may not use the Services to: